IPHC Regulatory Area 2A

 The U.S.A. west coast recreational fishery is managed by bag and possession limits, and receives an allocation through the Pacific Fishery Management Council’s Catch Sharing Plan.
 Close monitoring by the National Marine Fisheries Service, the Oregon Department of Fish and Wildlife (ODFW), the Washington Department of Fish and Wildlife (WDFW), the California Department of Fish and Wildlife (CDFW), and the IPHC, along with in-season adjustments to opening dates, has kept the west coast recreational fishery at or near its overall catch limit.
 In recent years, Pacific halibut recreational harvests off northern California have grown and been the focus of discussion about increased monitoring and management of the area.
 Recreational fishing is very popular off the U.S.A.west coast, in part due to the proximity to major population centers.
 Anglers view Pacific halibut as an alternative to salmon, other bottomfish, and albacore.
 Because of this popularity, the area is divided into seven subareas, each with its own allocation and season structure.
 Season dates are set to not conflict with other fisheries, and may be open for only one to three days per week in some subareas.

-An overview of the IPHC Regulatory Area 2A recreational fishery catches by subarea is available here: Area 2A Pacific Halibut Recreational Seasons at-a-glance.
+An overview of the IPHC Regulatory Area 2A recreational fishery catches by subarea is available here: Area 2A Pacific Halibut Recreational Seasons At-a-Glance (TBA).

 Recreational fisheries data organized by IPHC Regulatory Area and year will be available here.